envs-net/muc_banbot/README.md

 - The bot refuses to subscribe to its own configured publish nodes
 - Periodic refreshes only announce when new or updated RTBL entries are found
 - Admin/owner protection and the global ignorelist are checked before any RTBL ban is applied
+- Removing a subscription or receiving RTBL retractions removes stale persisted `issuer=rtbl` bans when they are no longer present in active subscriptions
+- Inbound RTBL bans are not mirrored into the bot's own RTBL publish feed

 RTBL publish nodes on Prosody can be created/configured manually if your server does not allow the bot to create nodes: